Pattaya for Digital Nomads

 If you don't plan on drinking or partying at all, then I'd suggest that Pattaya isn't for you.
 That doesn't mean that you won't find anything here of interest; some local people come to Pattaya for family holidays.
 It's just that you'll likely find whatever it is you're looking for in other cities in Thailand, but without all the parties and sex tourism.

 Usual rules of physical contact don't apply in Pattaya.
-Walking alone as a man you will be grabbed everywhere by girls with concerning regularity in the busier areas.
-In the gay area, men do it, so that was a fun surprise.
+Walking alone as a man you will be grabbed everywhere with concerning regularity in the busier areas.
+In Jomtien's walking street the men do it, so that was a fun surprise.

 If you do come here though, just be aware of what you're coming to.
 You won't find any Land of Smiles bullshit.
 It's the sex tourism capital of the world, and whether you wish to partake or not, you're not going to be able to escape that fact.